bjorngli/fys4150/Project2/unittests/README.md

 C:\location_of_file>unittests.exe

 Should return:
- Subroutine maxoffdiag: All tests passed
+ Subroutine maxoffdiag: All tests passed \n
- Subroutine rotate: All tests passed
+ Subroutine rotate: All tests passed \n